Lydiah-ai/AI-FOR-SW-ENGINEERING-ASSIGNMENT-1-CHATBOT/README.md

-    if "trending up" in user_query or "rising" in user_query: trending = [coin for coin, data in crypto_db.items() if data["price_trend"] == "rising"] return f"Trending cryptocurrencies: {', '.join(trending)} 📈"
+    if "trending up" in user_query or "rising" in user_query: trending = [coin for coin, data in crypto_db.items() if data["price_trend"] == "rising"] return f"Trending cryptocurrencies: {', '.join(trending)} "

     elif "most sustainable" in user_query or "eco-friendly" in user_query: recommend = max(crypto_db, key=lambda x: crypto_db[x]["sustainability_score"])
-        return f"Invest in {recommend}! 🌱 It’s eco-friendly and has long-term potential."
+        return f"Invest in {recommend}!
+It’s eco-friendly and has long-term potential."

     elif "long-term growth" in user_query:
-        candidates = [coin for coin, data in crypto_db.items() if data["price_trend"] == "rising" and data["market_cap"] in ["high", "medium"]] return f"For long-term growth, consider: {', '.join(candidates)} 🚀"
+        candidates = [coin for coin, data in crypto_db.items() if data["price_trend"] == "rising" and data["market_cap"] in ["high", "medium"]] return f"For long-term growth, consider: {', '.join(candidates)} "

     else:
         return "I can help with crypto trends and sustainability.
-Try asking about trending or eco-friendly coins!"

 # Testing the function:
 user_input = input("Ask CryptoBuddy: ")